 In a small bowl, combine sugars.
 Using a microplane, zest orange into sugars and mix with your hands, to release its oils.
 Set mixture aside.

-Use a stand mixer or electric beaters set on low speed or you can use a whisk; mix flours, baking soda, baking powder, cinnamon, ginger, allspice, and salt.
+Use a stand mixer or electric beaters on low speed or you can use a whisk; mix flours, baking soda, baking powder, cinnamon, ginger, allspice, and salt.

 Add in pumpkin and sugar/zest mixture together.
 Add in oil, vanilla, yogurt and eggs.
 Mix until all ingredients are combined.
 Do not over mix.
 Gently mix in chocolate chunks.

 Pour batter into pan.
 Add extra chunks on top of loaf, pressing down lightly.
 Smooth and tap once to make sure batter is even.

 Bake for about 40-50 minutes or until top of loaf is nicely browned and/or a wooden skewer inserted into center comes out clean.

-Cool in pan for 15 minutes, then transfer the pumpkin bread to a wire rack to cool completely before serving or storing.
+Cool in pan for 15 minutes, then transfer pumpkin bread to a wire rack to cool completely before serving or storing.

 Keeps well for 1-2 days.
 Leftovers also freeze well, for up to three months.
 Serve for a snack with tea/coffee or breakfast.